fatihtepe/fatihtepe/README.md

 - 📫 How to reach me: fatihtepe@gmail.com

 - Please Feel Free to Reach Out if You Have Any Questions or Suggestions<br>
-- You can show some   ❤️    &nbsp;by starring some of the repositories 😄
+- You can show some   ❤️    &nbsp; by starring some of the repositories 😄

 <!--[![CodePen Badge](https://img.shields.io/badge/CodePen-Profile-informational?style=flat&logo=codepen&logoColor=white&color=black)](https://codepen.io/braydoncoyer)